 Accidental exchange of one domain-specific term with another, incorrect spelling of a term or acronym (especially if there are similar domain-specific terms within the document) and use of abbreviations can lead to confusion and errors during implementation.
 The Term Consistency Analyzer addresses this problem by helping users rapidly verify that similarly spelled terms are all valid, up-to-date, spelled correctly, and used correctly in the requirements where they reside.
 Consequently, it also helps users comply with Rule R38 (Use terms consistently), Rule R39 (Use acronyms consistently) and Rule R40 (Avoid abbreviations)

 Rule R6: Use appropriate units when stating quantities.

 As stated in the GFWR, this rule is quite succinct: “All numbers should have units of measure explicitly stated.
 Temperatures must be stated in terms of the measurement system used.”

 Improper or inconsistent use of measurement units can lead to requirement incompatibility and ambiguity.

 This makes requirements more difficult to interpret and test and increases the chances of costly design and implementation errors.

 QVscribe’s Unit Consistency Analysis displays statistics for the units of magnitude of physical quantities used in the marked requirements.

-QVscribe displays all detected units in the Unit Consistency tab of the Analysis Results screen – sorted by type (length, mass, time, etc.) – along with a count of how many times each unit appears in the document (Figure 4).
-Each term or unit in the list can be expanded to show the corresponding requirements where the term or unit was found.
+QVscribe displays all detected units in the Unit Consistency tab of the Analysis Results screen – sorted by type (length, mass, time, etc.) – along with a count of how many times each unit appears in the document.

 This feature helps users easily see where different units have been used within the specification, so they can quickly assess compatibility issues (metric vs. imperial, for example), and make needed corrections to ensure all requirements meet project standards.